sudar/wp-plugin-in-github/README.md

 ### Convert readme file from md to txt format and vice versa

 You can use the `readme-converter.sh` script to convert the readme file between WordPress Plugin format and github markdown format.
+This script also handles screenshots as well.

 The `deploy-script.sh` script automatically does the conversion by using this script.

 `./path/to/readme-converter.sh [from-file] [to-file] [format to-wp|from-wp]`